Absolute Continuity of Self Similar Measures: Examples of absolutely continuous self-similar measures

-It is worth noting that the case $m=p^2$ follows from the results of \cite{garsiasep} so in this case the result of this paper can again be seen as a strengthening of the results of \cite{garsiasep}.
-It is also worth noting that in the case $m=p^2-1$ the conditions of this corollary are satisfies for all $p$ with $p \equiv 3 \, (\text{mod } 4)$.
+then the self-similar measure $\mu_F$ is absolutely continuous. \end{coro} \begin{proof} This follows immediately from Theorem \ref{theo:main_result} and Proposition \ref{prop:2dexamples}.
+Note that in the notation of Theorem \ref{theo:main_result} we have $\lambda \geq \frac{p-1}{p}$. \end{proof} \begin{rema} It is worth noting that the case $m=p^2$ follows from the methods of Garsia \cite{GARSIA_1962}, so in this case the result of this paper can again be seen as a strengthening of the results of \cite{GARSIA_1962}.
+It is also worth noting that in the case $m=p^2-1$ the conditions of this corollary are satisfies for all $p$ with $p \equiv 3 \, (\text{mod } 4)$ and $p \geq 7$. \end{rema}